eliasswu/AlphaPurify/README.md

 | Setup Complexity | ⭐ Very Low | 🔴 High | 🟡 Medium | 🟢 Low | 🟢 Low | 🟡 Medium |
 | Data Backend Support | ✅ Parquet + DuckDB | ⚠️ Custom infra | ❌ None | ❌ None | ❌ None | ❌ None |

+AlphaPurify goes beyond libraries like QuantStats and Pyfolio, which primarily focus on analyzing return curves and portfolio performance.
+Instead of only evaluating results, AlphaPurify operates at the **factor research level**, covering the full pipeline from preprocessing and IC analysis to portfolio construction and return attribution.

+Compared to tools like Qlib and Backtrader, AlphaPurify is designed for **lightweight, single-machine research**, eliminating heavy infrastructure and complex setup.
+Its **one-DataFrame workflow** enables users to move from raw factor data to backtest results seamlessly.

+In short, AlphaPurify bridges the gap between **factor analysis (Alphalens)** and **performance analytics (QuantStats/Pyfolio)**, while adding native support for **factor-driven backtesting and attribution** in a unified framework.

 ---

 ##  Quick Start